jach999/fairtrack/README.md

 ### FAIR-Device

-The **FAIR-Device** is a developing system for non-lethal insect field monitoring.
-Its goal is to offer researchers a cost-effective monitoring system that allows harmlessly and with high temporal resolution to identify and count insects on the field.
+The **FAIR-Device** is a developing system designed for non-lethal insect field monitoring.
+Its primary objective is to provide researchers with a cost-effective monitoring solution that allows for the harmless identification and counting of insects in the field with high temporal resolution.
+This device is currently under development as part of the [Diabek](https://diabek.hswt.de/en/) project, which is one of the 14 digital experimental fields initiated by the [Federal Ministry of Food and Agriculture (BMEL)](https://www.bmel.de/EN/Home/home_node.html).
+The aim of this project is to examine digital technologies for agriculture and evaluate their practical suitability.
+The project is being conducted at the [Biomass Institute](https://www.biomasseinstitut.de/) within [Weihenstephan-Triesdorf University](https://www.hswt.de/en/).

 Key Features
 ------------